leonardofs88/cryptoCheck/README.md

 ### Swiftlint

-This library is responsible to give warnings on the IDE for keeping the code clean and maintanable.
+This library is responsible to give warnings on the IDE for keeping the code clean and maintanable with linting.
 You can check more in [SwiftLint](https://github.com/realm/SwiftLint)

 ### Factory

-For helping with dependency injection, the project uses Factory.
+For helping with dependency injection, this project uses Factory.
 It uses the container approach with easy application, testable and also with support for SwiftUI.
 More information at [Factory](https://github.com/hmlongco/Factory)

 ### SnapKit